Tzvet05/INDULC/README.md

 7. `"shape-vertical"` (`"virtual"`), `"normal"` (the third listed type is `"virtual"`)
 8. `"shape-vertical"` (`"virtual"`), `"uncommon"`

-Refer to the `signals.json` file located at the root of the repository for an example of a complete Factorio signals file.
+Refer to the `data/signals.json` file for an example of a complete Factorio signals file.

 ## ASSEMBLY PROCESS